OPCFoundation/UA-EdgeTranslator/README.md

 In this reference implementation, Modbus TCP, OPC UA, Siemens S7Comm (experimental), Rockwell CIP-Ethernet/IP (experimental), and Beckhoff ADS (experimental) are supported.
 Other interfaces can easily be added by implementing the IAsset interface.
 There is also a tool provided that can convert from an OPC UA nodeset file (with instance variable nodes defined in it) to a WoT Thing Model file.

+## Running UA Edge Translator from a Docker environment

+The following folders within the container store logs, certificates, secrets and settings and should be mapped and persisted (-v argument in Docker command line) to the host to a encrypted folder, e.g. using BitLocker:
+* /logs
+* /app/settings
+* /app/pki
+E.g. -v c:/translator/pki:/app/pki, etc.

+Client certificates need to be manually copied from the /pki/rejected/certs folder to the /pki/trusted/certs folder to trust an OPC UA client trying to connect.

 ## Optional Environment Variables

 * `LOG_FILE_PATH` - path to the log file to use.
 Default is /logs/uaedgetranslator.logfile.txt (in the Docker container).